-Prepare To Be Regulated: The UK OSB Means Platforms Must Proactively Shield Users From Harm
+Prepare to be Regulated: The UK Online Safety Bill Will Proactively Shield Users From Harm

-The UK Online Safety Bill (OSB) is expected to go into effect as early as spring 2023, changing the legal framework for all social media platforms with users in the UK.
+The UK Online Safety Bill (OSB) is expected to receive Royal Assent in autumn 2023, changing the legal framework for all social media platforms with users in the UK.
 Should the bill go into effect, online platforms will be required for the first time ever to take a proactive approach in preventing harm to users.
 In this article, you’ll learn about this shift, what it entails, what harms are covered by the Online Safety Bill (OSB), and some of your platform’s new responsibilities - with a particular focus on user-generated content.

 Included in this article:

 Although social media platforms do have legal duties in the UK, until now they have been able to discharge those responsibilities in an entirely reactive way.
 Unfortunately, it is common for smaller platforms to do nothing about harmful content beyond cooperating with legal requests.
 Those who have chosen to do more have relied on an insufficient mix of user reports and under-equipped content moderation teams to flag and remove content they believe is harmful, offensive, or illegal.
 Though there are instances when moderators and analysts are able to review and remove harmful content before it is able to reach users, the persistent avalanche of user-generated content (UGC) that makes it onto the web each day is overwhelming for content moderation teams, which in turn allows much of the responsibility to fall on the shoulders of users.

 Putting the bulk of the responsibility on users leads to many issues, such as the material being re-uploaded across the internet, subsequently exposing more individuals—particularly children—to such material.
 Far too often, user reports are left unattended by online platforms’ current methods of moderation, leading to a detrimental amount of harmful content left on the web.